Silver-Ore-Team/zBassMusic/docs/docs/user-guide/getting-started/index.md

 </script>

-There are different kinds of files for different use cases.
+There are different kinds of files for different use cases:

 * `zBassMusic-{version}.zip`<br>ZIP archive with zBassMusic.dll and its dependencies.
 Use for loading the plugin directly from the disk.